pythonkenyard/qbit_automatch/README.md

                         3: use fuzzy string matching and choose files automatically but be prompted before proceeding Defaults to 0
   -d, --debug           Enable debug

+  -r, --remap           Searches for all torrents tagged "fixme" in qbittorrent and edits these.
+Avoids the need to have to copy infohash.
 ```

 Windows:
 ```
 py qbit_automatch.py --hash HASH --search_dir SEARCH_DIR

+example with -r
+py qbit_automatch.py -r True --search_dir SEARCH_DIR
 ```
 Linux/OS X:
 ```
 python3 qbit_automatch.py --hash HASH --search_dir SEARCH_DIR
 ```
 * hash: Torrent hash.
-Can be obtained in qBittorrent UI by: Right Click Torrent -> Copy -> Hash
+Can be obtained in qBittorrent UI by: Right Click Torrent -> Copy -> Hash #Note you can right click and assign tag fixme, then use -r True to avoid needing individual hashes if doing many updates
 * search_dir: the absolute path of the root folder of the files which are already on the disk
 * bt_backup: If your qBittorrent/BT_backup is not in the default location then you can use this parameter and input the correct absolute path
 * fix_duplicates: If the script is matching torrent files with more than one disk file you can use this option to fix it manually or use string matching to decide the correct file